Data broker

 , with a suffix for the pod name specific to the installation.
 It may take a few minutes for the Kubernetes pods to settle into a running state after the installation has been completed.

-For more information on installing and troubleshooting the Messaging Service see the Messaging Service Installation & operations guide.
+For more information on installing and troubleshooting the Messaging Service, see the Messaging Service installation & operations documentation] available on the Cumulocity Download Center (credentials required).

 For more information on configuring and using the microservice-based data broker, see Microservice-based data broker.